dell/csm-docs/content/docs/replication/deployment/powerflex.md

 * `replication.storage.dell.com/rpo` is an acceptable amount of data, which is measured in units of time, that may be lost due to a failure.
 * `replication.storage.dell.com/volumeGroupPrefix` represents what string would
-  be appended to the volume group name to differentiate them.
+  be appended to the volume group name to differentiate it from other volume groups.
 * `replication.storage.dell.com/consistencyGroupName` represents the desired
   name to give the consistency group on the PowerFlex array.
 If omitted, the driver will generate a name for the consistency group.